BitcoinDesign/Guide/guide/designing-products/principles.md

 layout="float-left"
 %}

-### Enable import and export of wallets, maximise backwards compatibility and use of open standards
+### Enable import and export of wallet data, maximize backwards compatibility, and use open standards

 </div>

 Bitcoin is an open-source protocol, operating in a decentralized manner.
 This has led to a number of standards being developed to ensure compatibility between products.
 It should be easy to switch and move your Bitcoin wallet to a different application, should you wish.
 Ensuring that your product supports as many of these standards as possible is best practice and builds trust.
 More on [wallet interoperability]({{ '/guide/designing-products/wallet-interoperability/' | relative_url }}).

 **Do**
-- Support import and export of wallets
+- Support import and export of wallet data
+    - For on-chain wallets, allow users to export and import wallets directly
+    - For Lightning wallets, make a clear path for the user to move their Lightning funds to another wallet should they choose
-- Support as many relevant BIPs as possible
+- Support as many relevant BIPs and BOLTs as possible
     - Be transparent with which ones you do and don’t support
 - Maximize backwards compatibility

 **Don't**